-According to news reports, Cardoso previously worked as a photographer for several media outlets in Acapulco.
+According to news reports, Cardoso had previously worked as a photographer for several media outlets in Acapulco.
 CPJ was unable to locate more information about his prior work as a journalist and was unable to find the Las Dos Costas magazine online.
-Cardoso’s wife was unable to provide details on the journalist’s recent work.
+Cardoso’s wife was unable to provide details on his recent work.

-An official with the Federal Mechanism for the Protection of Human Rights Defenders and Journalists, which operates under the auspices of the federal Interior Secretariat and coordinates protection programs for journalists and rights defenders at risk, told CPJ that the institution was unaware of any threats against Cardoso’s life.
+An official with the Federal Mechanism for the Protection of Human Rights Defenders and Journalists, which operates under the auspices of the federal Interior Secretariat and coordinates protection programs for journalists and rights defenders at risk, told CPJ via messaging app that his institution was unaware of any threats against Cardoso’s life.
 He asked to remain anonymous as he is not authorized to speak on the matter.

-Guerrero state governor Evelyn Salgado condemned the killing on October 31 in a statement on Facebook.
-She said that she had instructed her government to provide protection to Cardoso’s family and to investigate the incident.
+Guerrero state governor Evelyn Salgado condemned the killing on October 31 in a statement on Facebook, saying she had instructed her government to provide protection to Cardoso’s family and to investigate the incident.

-Although he did not provide CPJ with further details, he added that his office believed that Cardoso was murdered because of his journalism.
-In at least one interrogation, Robert ‘N’ said he had been hired by another suspect, a former Acapulco police officer whose identity has not been made public due to the investigation being ongoing, to ‘pick up a journalist’ and intimidate him, although originally not to murder him, according to a section of the case file that Cardoso’s widow shared with CPJ.
+In at least one interrogation, Roberto “N” said he had been hired by another suspect, a former Acapulco police officer whose identity has not been made public due to the ongoing investigation, to “pick up a journalist” and intimidate him, although originally not to murder him, according to a section of the case file that Cardoso’s widow shared with CPJ.